Software Business Analyst

 Software analysts act as the link between software developers and users.
 They review the software specifications document which entails functions of the software and its appearance and user interface methods.
 The specifications document is usually created by the business analyst who interacts with the software users.
 The software analyst then conducts functionality and quality tests on the software in use.
 Afterward, the analyst creates a final document indicating changes that need to be made to make the software meet its set goals and be 100 percent user-friendly.
 If you need a software analyst for your business, consider getting them from a credible company such as Sonatafy Technology.

-Is coding required for a business analyst?
+Is coding required for a business analyst or business analyst software?

 Although the role of a business analyst may be challenging, it doesn’t require technical IT skills such as coding.
 All that’s needed to do this job is functional testing skills, domain knowledge, and top-notch communication.